 Trim Back Trees

 Garden beds that are directly under trees may not be getting enough sunlight.
 If this is the case, trimming back a tree or two could possibly offer some relief.
+Shady areas are a key spot for mushrooms to grow.
+Shade prevents water from drying properly and will contribute to the growth of lawn mushrooms.

 Remove Mushrooms by Hand